jdavis/cs311-f13-hw06-tests/README.md

    1. You should change `return new Graph();` such that `Graph` is the class you wrote that implements `IGraph`.

-   2. You should change `return new TopologicalSort();` such that `TopologicalSort` is the class you wrote that implements `ITopologicalSortAlgorithms`.
+   2. You should change `return new TopologicalSortAlgorithms();` such that `TopologicalSortAlgorithms` is the class you wrote that implements `ITopologicalSortAlgorithms`.
+   3. You should change `return new MaxFlowAlgorithms();` such that `MaxFlowAlgorithms` is the class you wrote that implements `IMaxFlowAlgorithms`.

 3. Now you should just be able to run `ant test` on the command line.